karnasoneji/bluenode-task/README.md

 1. interview-task.py
 2. helper_functions.py (it contains helper functions)
-3. constant.py (it containts file paths)
+3. constant.py (it contains file paths)

 The program uses three files and those are located in the "files" folder in root directory.: